-Compare international bank accounts
+Other types of international bank accounts

+- Multiple currencies.
 International accounts let you use overseas currencies more easily, often with more preferable exchange rates and fewer fees.
 If you regularly use foreign currencies, an international account can get you more value for your money.

+- Access to foreign markets.
 Only having a domestic bank account might inhibit you when making foreign investments, while an international bank account may let you more easily access foreign markets to trade forex or trade shares internationally.

+- Overseas investments.
 Purchasing real estate, companies or any other investments overseas would generally involve getting a foreign currency and making a money transfer.
 Regular investors can save time and money by investing out of an international account.